 The syllabus will be self-contained in the lecture slides and problem sets.
-Additionally, reading assignments will be distributed periodically throughout the semester.
+Additionally, reading assignments and practice problems will be distributed periodically throughout the semester.

 Financial Calculator: Any financial calculator will suffice, but it is the student's responsibility to understand its operations.
 Calculator manuals are NOT authorized references for examinations.
 Sharing calculators during exams is prohibited.